g-paras/sentiment-analysis-api/README.md

 - The above mentioned feature is in beta version, you can check it our [here](https://sentiment-analysis-web-app.herokuapp.com/test)

-- Added session object to remember admin credentials for some time
+- Added session object to remember admin credentials for short amount of time.

 - Now you can upload a test file of reviews and then it will show you the graph of the predicted sentiments.
 Check it out [here](https://sentiment-analysis-web-app.herokuapp.com/upload)